SharonLutz/SharonLutz.github.io/index.md

 An R package that adjusts for ascertainment bias when testing for genetic associations of secondary phenotypes in population based studies.
 On [GitHub](https://github.com/SharonLutz/SecondaryPhenotype) and implements the method from the following paper: <br>
 - **Lutz SM**, Hokanson JE, Lange C. (2014) An Alternative Hypothesis Testing Strategy for Secondary Phenotype Data in Case-Control Genetic Association Studies. *Frontiers in Genetics*.
 5 (188).

+### reverseMA
+An R package that examines mediation analysis in the presence of reverse causality.
+On [GitHub](https://github.com/SharonLutz/reverseMA) and implements the method from the following paper:
+- **Lutz SM**, Sordillo J, Hokanson JE, Wu AC, Lange C. (2020) The Effects of Misspecification of the Mediator and Outcome in Mediation Analysis. *Gen Epi*.

+### RNAseqRare
+An R package that examines expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
+On [GitHub](https://github.com/SharonLutz/RNAseqRare) and implements the method from the following paper:
+- **Lutz SM**, Thwing A, Fingerlin TE.
+(2019) eQTL Mapping of Rare Variant Associations Using RNA-seq Data: An Evaluation of Approaches. *PLoS ONE*.

+### Umediation
+An R package that examines the role of unmeasured confounding of the exposure-mediator-outcome relationship in mediation analysis.
+On [GitHub](https://github.com/SharonLutz/Umediation) and implements the method from the following paper: <br>
+- **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications. *BMC Bioinformatics.* 18(1):344.

 ### NPBAT
 An interactive software package for the analysis of population based genetic association studies.
 On [Google Sites](https://sites.google.com/site/genenpbat/home/npbat) and implements the method from the following paper: <br>